jlrJames/Jitterbug/README.md

 * Scripts automatically refactor if you move the script to the folder after development
 ### Scene Modularity and Git
 * Build scenes up as modular as possible.
 This will help with avoiding merge conflicts
-* e.g. Seperate scenes for player, enemy1, player_bullet, etc.
+* Seperate scenes for player, enemy1, player_bullet, etc.
 * When building a conglomerate scene (i.e. Level 1), might be worth letting others know you're working on it to avoid merge conflcts.
 * Always pull before starting; Always push when finish or take a break; Commit often